marvinhagemeister/dom-callcount/README.md

 global.Document = document;
 Document.prototype = document.__proto__;

-// Same for `Node`.
+// Same for `Node` and `Element`.
 Note that we are using a private api here!
 // There is unfortunately not another way to do this. global.Node = window._core.Node;
+global.Element = dom.window._core.Element;
 ```

 ## License